zrlfba/risk-atlas-nexus/src/risk_atlas_nexus/ai_risk_ontology/README.md

 The AI risk ontology tries to model AI systems from a risk point of view.
 It is based on [AIRO](https://w3id.org/airo), but goes beyond it by extending the risk concept to include existing AI risk taxonomies.

-See the full documentation of the LinkML classes and slots in the [doc folder](doc/index.md).
+See the full documentation of the LinkML classes and slots in the [docs folder](https://github.com/IBM/risk-atlas-nexus/blob/main/docs/index.md).

 ## The risk taxonomy data